Client Onboarding Checklist for an MSP

 • Go through further questions that may have come up from the Questionnaire or Welcome Packet.

-• Discuss next steps and pressing priorities.
+• Discuss the next steps and pressing priorities.

 Agenda items: